E6

 - Electrical connections: Trace the wires from the float switch or electronic level sensor to the control board.
 Ensure connectors are fully seated and wires are not pinched.

-- Test the switch: With a multimeter, test continuity of the float switch in both positions (up and down).
+- Test the switch: With a multimeter, test the continuity of the float switch in both positions (up and down).
 Replace the switch if it does not change state.

 - Reassemble and test: Refill the reservoir, restore power and water, and run a cycle to confirm the error is cleared.